-Hypogonadism is a condition that results in lowered function of the testis in males or ovaries in females.
-This condition can be present at birth, but may also develop after infection or injury.
+Hypogonadism develops when the sex glands produce little or no sex hormones, resulting in reduced function of the testes in males and ovaries in females.
+The condition can be present at birth, but it may also develop after infection or injury.

 - erectile dysfunction

 The complications of hypogonadism in untreated females include:

 - early menopause